withfig/challenge-growth/README.md

 Create a short video demo of you creating the `git` autocomplete spec.
 Your target audience is someone who has only just heard about Fig as a user and wants to build their own autocomplete.
 The aim of the video is to:

-1. enable anyone to get started building their own Fig completion spec
+1. help developers set up their enviornment to create specs
 2. teach the core concepts of a Fig completion spec (e.g. subcommand/options/arguments/generators) so if the developer wants to, they can continue on without us.

-**More specifics**
-You only create completions for:
+3. show a specific, well known example

+**The git completion spec**
+The git completion spec is huge.
+You obviously don't have to do the whole thing.
+Therefore, you should only create completions for the following:
 * git checkout
-* git checkout <branch>
+* git checkout [branch]
-   * You should generate suggestions for the branch
+   * You should generate suggestions for the branch using a "generator"
-* git commit -m <msg>
+* git commit -m [msg]

 **Resources**
- * Our getting started guide in https://fig.io/docs should be very helpful.
+ * Our getting started guide in https://fig.io/docs will be very very helpful.

 **Other**